Inspiration Glacier • 3-day – $890

 Eldorado Peak is considered the “Queen of the Cascade River“.
 The peak is perched at the edge of the largest contiguous ice-sheet in the lower 48 states known as the Klawatti-Inspiration-McAlister icecap.
 The climb presents a moderate challenge with amazing views of Dorado Needle, Forbidden Peak, Mount Buckner, Mount Logan, Johannesburg and the other peaks of the Ptarmigan Traverse.
 The final Knife-edge summit ridge offers a thrilling and extremely exposed snow traverse.
-Northwest Alpine Guides guided ascent climbs the moderate Eldorado and Inspiration glaciers and ascends the East Ridge to the summit.
-On the approach we climb steeply through heavy timber which gives way to a beautiful alpine basin.
-The three day ascent provides adequate time to summit and our professional mountain guides will introduce the basic mountaineering skills necessary to make the climb.
+Our ascent climbs the moderate Eldorado and Inspiration glaciers and ascends the East Ridge to the summit.
+On the approach we climb steeply through heavy timber and a boulder field which gives way to a beautiful alpine basin.
+We have the option of setting high camp in the Eldorado Basin or moving higher to the Inspiration Glacier.
+Our professional guides will introduce and teach you the skills necessary to make a safe and successful climb.

 Climbs begins and ends in North Cascades NP